sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 This is probably something that can be automatically optimized away when optimizations are on (it does not do it right now).

-This lead to the question: which optimizations are possible, are going to be possible, and how Kafka Streams does them?
+This lead to the question: which optimizations are possible, are going to be possible, and how Kafka Streams finds them?

 # StreamThreads & Backpressure